 According to a recent study by Digital Forensics Corp.
 (DFC), of the reported cases of online blackmail originating on Instagram 98% of the cases fell into one of four categories(2).

-1. Catfishing for Content: Scammers create fake profiles, often using stock or AI-generated images of attractive individuals, to lure victims into romantic or enticing conversations.
-Once trust is built, the blackmailer was able to manipulate the victim into sharing some type of elicit content that revealed their identity which can then be used for a specific type of blackmail known as sextortion.
+- Catfishing for Content: Scammers create fake profiles, often using stock or AI-generated images of attractive individuals, to lure victims into romantic or enticing conversations.
+Once they successfully catfish a victim, the blackmailer manipulate them into sharing some type of elicit content that shows their identity.
+They then threaten to leak the content if not paid, a specific type of blackmail known as sextortion.

 What Happens If you Fall Victim To an Instagram Blackmail Scam?